 WATER QUALITY-BASED EFFLUENT LIMITATIONS FOR FECAL COLIFORM IN NEWPORT BAY

-The following water quality-based effluent limitations (WQBELs) apply to discharges of runoff from MS4s owned or controlled by those Permittees discharging into Newport Bay as indicated in Appendix 1.
+The following water quality-based effluent limitations (WQBELs) apply to discharges of runoff from MS4s owned or operated by those Permittees discharging into Newport Bay as indicated in Appendix 1.
 The WQBELs in this Appendix are based on and consistent with the assumptions and requirements of the Fecal Coliform TMDLs for Newport Bay.
-The compliance deadline of December 30, 2014, for the REC1 beneficial use specified in the Basin Plan has passed.
-However, the compliance deadline of December 31, 2030, for the SHEL beneficial use has not passed.
-As of the date of issuance of this permit, a Time Schedule Order (R8-2019-0050) has been issued and that provides a time schedule to attain the REC1 WQBELs by December 6, 2023.
+The compliance deadline of December 30, 2014, for the Water Contact Recreation (REC1) beneficial use specified in the Basin Plan has passed.
+As of the date of issuance of this permit, a Time Schedule Order (TSO) (R8-2019-0050) has been issued.
+TSO R8-2019-0050 was amended by TSO R8-2023-0063, providing a time schedule to attain the REC1 WQBELs by December 6, 2023.
+However, the compliance deadline of December 31, 2030, for the Shellfish Harvesting (SHEL) beneficial use has not passed.

-Permittees must carry out an effective portfolio of projects and programs for the control of fecal coliform in stormwater and authorized non-stormwater runoff from their MS4s that attain the WQBELs below.

 WQBELs for Fecal Coliform for REC1

-The geometric mean concentration of fecal coliform in Newport Bay must not exceed 200 organisms/100 milliliters (mL).
+The geometric mean concentration of fecal coliform at representative locations in Newport Bay must not exceed 200 organisms/100 milliliters (mL).

-The geometric mean concentration of fecal coliform in Newport Bay must be calculated using a minimum of 5 representative samples of runoff taken per calendar month.
+The geometric mean concentration of fecal coliform in Newport Bay must be calculated using a minimum of 5 representative samples taken per calendar month.
+The geometric mean concentration must be calculated for each monitored location.

-Of the representative samples taken, no more than 10% can exceed 400 organisms/100mL for any 30-day period.
+Of the representative samples taken, no more than 10 percent can exceed 400 organisms/100mL for any 30-day period.

 WQBELs for Fecal Coliform for SHEL

-By December 31, 2030, the monthly median of representative samples of fecal coliform in Newport Bay must not exceed 14 most probable number (“MPN”)/100 mL; and
+By December 31, 2030, the monthly median of representative samples of fecal coliform across Newport Bay must not exceed 14 most probable number (“MPN”)/100 mL; and

-Of the representative samples taken of fecal coliform, not more than 10% can exceed 43 MPN/100 ml.
+Of the representative samples taken of fecal coliform, not more than 10 percent can exceed 43 MPN/100 ml.

 Compliance Determination

-Permittees responsible for complying with the WQBELs must demonstrate compliance through any of the means identified in section VII of Order No. R8-2024-0001 (Order) and as shown in this section III of Appendix 3.
+Permittees responsible for complying with the WQBELs must demonstrate compliance through any of the means identified in section VII of Order No. R8-2026-0034 (Order) or as shown in this section III of Appendix 3.
 Processes used to analyze data and support demonstrations of compliance, as well as compliance monitoring locations, must be approved by the Executive Officer as part of the PMRP.

 Demonstrate that there are no exceedances of the WQBEL in the Permittee’s MS4 discharge at the compliance point(s) identified in the PMRP.